top of page

 Frequently asked questions

-In cases of 50/50 custody, parents can agree during the divorce proceedings on who will claim the child for tax purposes.
-Options include alternating tax years or assigning specific children to each parent for future tax years.
-Resolving this issue during the divorce helps prevent future conflicts.
-Consulting a CPA for tax advice is also recommended.
+In cases of shared custody, parents can agree during the divorce proceedings on who will claim the child as a dependent for tax purposes.
+Common arrangements include alternating years or assigning specific children to each parent.
+Resolving this in the divorce decree prevents future disputes.
+Consulting a CPA for guidance on which arrangement is most advantageous for your situation is also recommended.

 bottom of page